 Indicators Measures Performance Summary (2016-2021 reporting period 3) Comments Juvenile to adult ratio Five-yearly change in ratio on Jessup transects In 2016, the results showed a large variation in the ratio of juveniles to adults, varying between 0.004 and 1.8 during the reporting period.
 As discussed in Section 3.2, recruitment in chenopod shrublands is likely to reflect local environmental conditions rather than a response to Defence use.
 In 2021, the results also showed a large variation in the ratio of juveniles to adults, varying between 0 and 0.5.
 Exceeding the lower thresholds, therefore, does not necessarily indicate an unhealthy landscape or one in poor condition.
 A result of 0 represents a transect where no juveniles were recorded.
 A result of 0.5 represents active recruitment.
-Low shooting on mature plants (<30 cm above ground) Five-yearly number of sites where low shooting was recorded, and comparison to the previous survey In 2021, eight Jessup transect sites were recorded as having low shooting on at least one of the target plant species below.
-Western myall (Acacia papyrocarpa) Bullock bush (Alectryon oleifolius) Eremophila ssp.
-Quandong (Santalum acuminatum) Sandalwood (Santalum spicatum) Data was not collected in 2016, so a direct As above Recruitment Five-yearly number comparison cannot be made to the 2021 data.
-In 2016, recruitment (i.e., number of seedlings) As above of sites where recruits (i.e., seedlings) recorded, and comparison to the previous survey Western myall (Acacia papyrocarpa) - 3 seedlings Eremophila ssp. - 2 seedlings In 2021, recruitment (i.e., number of seedlings) recorded was:
+Low shooting on mature plants (<30 cm above ground) Five-yearly number of sites where low shooting was recorded, and comparison to the previous survey In 2021, eight Jessup transect sites were recorded as having low shooting on at least one of the target plant species below. • Western myall (Acacia papyrocarpa) • Bullock bush (Alectryon oleifolius) • Eremophila ssp. • Quandong (Santalum acuminatum) • Sandalwood (Santalum spicatum) Data was not collected in 2016, so a direct As above Daniel I annuit Fig. 1 comparison cannot be made to the 2021 data.
+A Recruitment Five-yearly number of sites where recruits (i.e., seedlings) recorded, and comparison to the previous survey In 2016, recruitment (i.e., number of seedlings) recorded was: Western myall (Acacia papyrocarpa) - 3 seedlings Eremophila ssp. - 2 seedlings In 2021, recruitment (i.e., number of seedlings) As above recorded was:

 Indicators Measures Performance Summary (2016-2021 reporting period 3) Comments Western myall (Acacia papyrocarpa) - 5 seedlings Bullock bush (Alectryon oleifolius) - 2 seedlings Eremophila ssp. - 8 seedlings.
 Long-term loss of key sandalwood populations due to lack of recruitment Changes in sandalwood abundance Not applicable - see comments.
 No permanent transects are currently located within any sandalwood populations.
 Additional transects would need to be established to monitor sandalwood populations (refer to discussion in Section 3.2).
 Protection of biodiversity Number of incident reports involving damage to flora and fauna One report of vegetation damage during the reporting period: unauthorised vegetation clearance as part of mine rehabilitation project EST03393.
 The incident reporting system appears to be functioning correctly.
-Biosecurity and ov erabundant native s pecies Goats - high numbers lead to: • Degradation of native vegetation • Increased erosion • Damage to indigenous heritage Five-yearly change in distribution A total of 3,211 goats were removed during the reporting period.
+Biosecurity and ov erabundant native s pecies Goats - high numbers lead to: Five-yearly change in distribution A total of 3,211 goats were removed during the reporting period.
 Goat control has been ongoing throughout the reporting period.
-Incursions into Gilmores Well A total of 1,113 goats were removed from this site and its surroundings during the reporting period.
+Degradation of native vegetation Incursions into Gilmores Well A total of 1,113 goats were removed from this site and its surroundings during the reporting period.
 As above.
-Numbers at water points A total of 1,021 goats were removed from water points during the reporting period.
+Increased erosion Numbers at water points A total of 1,021 goats were removed from water points during the reporting period.
 As above.
-Density from South Australian Arid Lands Natural Resources Management Board aerial transects No data was provided for the reporting period.
+Damage to indigenous heritage Density from South Australian Arid Lands Natural Resources Management Board aerial transects No data was provided for the reporting period.
 SAAL aerial monitoring was not available.
 Refer to the discussion in Section 3.2.
 Numbers exported No data was provided for the reporting period.
 Refer discussion in Section 3.2.